ritwickdey/vscode-live-server/README.md

-_[I'm sorry but I'm now super busy, If you want to be a maintainer of the project please feel me to contact me!
+_[I'm sorry but I'm super busy now.
+If you want to be a maintainer of the project, please feel free to contact me!
 You've to be passionate about programming]_

 # Live Server